ServiceNation: Civilian military initiative

 On Veteran's Day, November 11, 2009, ServiceNation launched a civilian-military initiative called Mission Serve to connect civilian and military communities through shared service and volunteerism.
-The Veteran's Day event was kicked off with First Lady Michelle Obama, Dr. Jill Biden, and Mrs. Alma Powell.
+The Veteran's Day event was kicked off with First Lady Michelle Obama, Jill Biden, and Mrs. Alma Powell.
 Mission Serve launched with 36 newly formed civilian-military partnerships.

 From 2009 to 2011, Mission Serve organized annual service events across the country on Veteran's Day that united civilian and military communities through service projects.
 In 2011, notable participants included General Stanley A. McChrystal, Senator Lisa Murkowski, Yankees manager Joe Girardi, the cast of Hawaii Five-0, Brandon Routh, Megan Fox, Laird Hamilton, Gabby Reece, and many others.
 The centerpiece of the day was veterans and military families working with civilians to help other veterans in order to empower veterans.

 In 2011, Be the Change and ServiceNation convened major Hollywood studios, networks, talent agencies, and guilds in the entertainment industry for a yearlong discussion of veteran's issues.
 The result was the industry signing on to an awareness and activation campaign called Got Your 6 to change the conversation about veterans and military families.
 The Mission Serve initiative evolved into this campaign and became Got Your 6.